vncg/react-admin/docs/Fields.md

 );
 ```

-**Tip**: In such custom fields, the `source` is optional.
-React-admin uses it to determine which column to use for sorting when the column header is clicked.
+**Tip**: In such custom fields, the `source` is optional. vn-kooch-react-admin uses it to determine which column to use for sorting when the column header is clicked.
 In case you use the `source` property for additional purposes, the sorting can be overridden by the `sortBy` property on any `Field` component.

 ## Adding Label To Custom Field Components In The Show View

-React-admin lets you use the same Field components in the List view and in the Show view.
+vn-kooch-react-admin lets you use the same Field components in the List view and in the Show view.
 But if you use the `<FullNameField>` custom field component defined earlier in a Show view, something is missing: the Field label.
 Why do other fields have a label and not this custom Field?
 And how can you create a Field component that has a label in the Show view, but not in the List view?

-React-admin uses a trick: the Show view layouts (`<SimpleShowLayout>` and `<TabbedShowLayout>`) inspect their Field children, and whenever one has the `addLabel` prop set to `true`, the layout adds a label.
+vn-kooch-react-admin uses a trick: the Show view layouts (`<SimpleShowLayout>` and `<TabbedShowLayout>`) inspect their Field children, and whenever one has the `addLabel` prop set to `true`, the layout adds a label.

 That means that the only thing you need to add to a custom component to make it usable in a Show view is a `addLabel: true` default prop.